 When applying, you have to keep in mind that most others applying have high GPAs, MCATs, and an extensive resumé of extra-curriculars.
 Having the support of professors, physicians, research mentors, and community leaders vouching for you may be the factor that separates you from all the other applicants.

 When should I start thinking about letters of recommendation?

 As early as possible!
-You should be thinking of every professor and faculty mentor that you work under as a potential letter writer.
+You should be thinking of every professor and faculty mentor you work under as a potential letter writer.
 Especially if you are thinking about applying straight into medical school during your senior year, this means you only have 3 years to get your letter package together.
-Waiting until a couple months before you apply to get your letters in order is a recipe for disaster.
+Waiting until a couple of months before you apply to get your letters in order is a recipe for disaster.

 During your first two years, focus on doing well and standing out in your classes so that you have a handful of options to ask by your third year.
-However, it’s never too early to secure a letter of recommendation in your first couple years!
-If you do particularly well in a class or develop a strong relationship with any professor in your lower division courses and believe that the faculty mentor can speak to your academic ability, don’t hesitate to pop the question!
-Never be afraid to ask a professor if they are willing, the worst that can happen is they say no. Future applicant version of you will be very grateful.
+However, it’s never too early to secure a letter of recommendation in your first couple of years!
+If you do particularly well in a class or develop a strong relationship with any professor in your lower-division courses and believe that the faculty mentor can speak to your academic ability, don’t hesitate to pop the question!
+Never be afraid to ask a professor if they are willing; the worst that can happen is they say no. Future applicant version of you will be very grateful.